1996 Pacific typhoon season: Tropical Depression 15W

-Tropical Depression Marty
+Tropical Storm Marty

 The monsoon trough spawned a tropical depression over southern China on August 11.
 It drifted southwestward, entering the Gulf of Tonkin on the 12th.
 Marty made landfall on the 14th on northern Vietnam, where it dissipated 3 days later.

 According to the Joint Typhoon Warning Center (JTWC), Marty has reached tropical storm intensity with winds of 50 knots (95 km/h).
-However, both the Japan Meteorological Agency (JMA) and the National Center for Hydro-Meteorological Forecasting (NCHMF) classify Marty as a tropical depression.
+However, both the Japan Meteorological Agency (JMA) and the National Center for Hydro-Meteorological Forecasting of Vietnam (NCHMF) classify Marty as a tropical depression.
 Based on surface weather observations, no weather station recorded sustained winds of Force 7 or higher on the Beaufort scale (50 km/h or more).
 The strongest gust measured on land was 72 km/h (20 m/s) at the Văn Lý weather station (Nam Hà province), where the lowest sea-level pressure of 989.4 hPa was also recorded at 10:00 ICT on August 14.

 Though small and somewhat weak, Marty managed to cause severe damage and flooding, amounting to the deaths of 125 with 107 people missing.